nsstarr/React_Native_SciFi_App/README.md

 ```bash
   expo start --tunnel
 ```

-## Optimizations
+## ATTENTION 🔺

-What optimizations did you make in your code?
-E.g. refactors, performance improvements, accessibility
+We changed node modules in our project.
+See Optimisation section for more details.

 ## Features

-- Anyone can add new quizzes
+- The choice of 2 Sci-Fi quizzes.
+- Score Tracker.
-- Users can use the device camera to take picture and preview it.
+- Users can use the device camera to take a picture and preview it on the profile page.
+- Swippable quiz screen.
+- Template to put your own quiz data in.

 ## Tech Stack

-**Client:** ReactNative, React Native Navigation, Expo, Expo Camera
+**Client:**
+- ReactNative
+- TypeScript
+- Expo

 ## Screenshots